tomchaplin/phlite/README.md

 In line with Ripser's approach, the output of these methods is an oracle for the matrix $V$, from which $R$ can be readily computed.
 In particular, when the implementation of $D$ satisfies sufficient constraints, `phlite` provides an implementation of the _clearing_ optimisation (first introduced in [[2]](#2)).

-For more details, please refer to the documentation (forthcoming).
+For more details, please refer to the documentation on `docs.rs`.
 If you need support implementing `phlite` traits for your specific application, please get in touch!

 ## Crates